brentvollebregt/monopoly-money/README.md

 If you have every played the credit card edition of Monopoly, you will appreciate how much faster the game moves without having to count cash.
 This webapp substitutes the need for cash in a game of monopoly for a mobile-banking-like solution where players can easily send each other virtual currency.

+## Deployment

+This application was designed to have the server deployed on Heroku (with the client) and a separate client on GitHub Pages.

+- When deploying with Heroku, make sure to set `NPM_CONFIG_PRODUCTION` to `false` in config vars otherwise packages will not be installed correctly.
+- The client deployment can be found in [main.yml](./.github/workflows/main.yml)

 ## 🚧 TODO

 The base of this application is completed, there are just a few more cosmetic goals I'm aiming for: